-- liver problems
+- liver problems.

-- a stomach ulcer
+- a stomach ulcer.

-- bleeding problems
+- bleeding problems.

 - an allergy to niacin or any of the ingredients in niacin extended-release tablets.
-See the end of this leaflet for a complete list of ingredients in niacin extended-release tablets.
+See the end of this Patient Information Leaflet for a complete list of ingredients in niacin extended-release tablets.

 What should I tell my doctor before taking niacin extended-release tablets?
-Before you take niacin extended-release tablets, tell your doctor, if you:
+Before you take niacin extended-release tablets, tell your doctor about all your medical problems including, if you:

 - have diabetes.
-Tell your doctor if your blood sugar levels change after you take niacin extended-release tablets. - have gout - have kidney problems - are pregnant or plan to become pregnant.
+Tell your doctor if your blood sugar levels change after you take niacin extended-release tablets. - have gout. - have kidney problems. - are pregnant or plan to become pregnant.
 It is not known if niacin extended-release tablets will harm your unborn baby.
 Talk to your doctor if you are pregnant or plan to become pregnant while taking niacin extended-release tablets. - are breastfeeding or plan to breastfeed.
 Niacin can pass into your breast milk.
 You and your doctor should decide if you will take niacin extended-release tablets or breastfeed.
 You should not do both.
 Talk to your doctor about the best way to feed your baby if you take niacin extended-release tablets.

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, herbal supplements or other nutritional supplements containing niacin or nicotinamide.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, herbal supplements or other nutritional supplements containing niacin or nicotinamide.
 Niacin extended-release tablets and other medicines may affect each other causing side effects.
 Niacin extended-release tablets may affect the way other medicines work, and other medicines may affect how niacin extended-release tablets works.